 The Tuesday after the Regional Tech Fair is a strict deadline.
 Any project submitted after this deadline is subject to disqualification.

 No ties will be allowed for any reason.
 Any region with a tie MUST decide how to break the tie and submit ONLY ONE entry per grade/category.
 Any ties submitted will be disqualified.

 All first place winners from regional fairs in grades 3-12 may participate in the Fair.
 This includes all public, private, and home- schooled students that win first place in a recognized regional fair.
 Grade level divisions are as follows:

 - Grades 11-12

-- Grades 7-12 ONLY in Hardware and Programming Challenge categories
+- Grades 7-12 ONLY in Programming Challenge

-The Hardware category is restricted to 7th grade and above only.
 The Individual and Team Programming Challenge categories are limited to 7th grade and above only.
 All other categories are open to 3-12 competitors.

 All categories are open to team competition except for Individual Programming Challenge.
 Except for the Programming Challenge, teams of two compete with individuals in all categories.
 Teams are restricted to a maximum of 2 participants.